Know The Facts

 You may write them, community leaders, public figures, citizens, members of the inmate’s immediate family, close friends and loved ones.
 Also, distant relatives, aunts, uncles, grandparents, in-laws, respected members of the community; such as businessmen, past and prospective employers (on company letterhead), ministers, respected churchmen, school teachers, students, counselors, etc.

-The inmate’s supervisor or people who have known him for a while in prison, such as the Chaplin, counselor, teachers or volunteers from the community.
-If the inmate cannot find anyone who knows him directly, they will accept letters from people who are close to the inmate’s wife, children or family and could vouch that the inmate has valid support, which could be of value during the inmate’s re-adjustment to the community.
+The incarcerated person's supervisor or people who have known him for a while in prison, such as the Chaplin, counselor, teachers or volunteers from the community.
+If the incarcerated person cannot find anyone who knows him directly, they will accept letters from people who are close to the incarcerated person's wife, children or family and could vouch that this person has valid support, which could be of value during their re-adjustment to the community.

 How Should a Support Letter Look?